home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## Button entities

-Depending on the supported features of the camera button entities are added for:
+Depending on the supported features of the camera, button entities are added for:

 - PTZ stop
 - PTZ left